track/.github/profile/README.md

     <img src="https://i.imgur.com/SPtwWmz.jpg" alt="Banner" style="width: 100%; max-width: 800px;" />
 </p>

-## About Tebex Analytics
+## About Analyse

-[Tebex Analytics](https://analytics.tebex.io) is the stress-free way to track your Minecraft server analytics.
+[Analyse](https://analytics.tebex.io) is the stress-free way to track your Minecraft server analytics.
 With no open ports or extra server memory needed and you can be up and running in 30 seconds!

 ## Packages